PeeHaa/JavaScriptShip/README.md

 I'm currently just playing with creating the map part.
 The goal it to have a working clone at some point.

+The map displays:

+- connected nodes
+- exit node (spinning node)
+- visited nodes (gray border)
+- player (black fill)

+You can jump to nodes in range.

 To check out the progress of the project see the [live demo][demo].

 Simple usage